Opinion | A diplomat breaks down how the impeachment testimony eviscerates Trump

-My former diplomatic colleagues Bill Taylor and George Kent were put in a very unfamiliar, uncomfortable position up on Capitol Hill Wednesday.
-In contrast to their day jobs promoting American interests overseas, often through discrete conversations, the top U.S. diplomat in Ukraine and the deputy assistant secretary of state for Europe were asked to publicly testify against an administration and a president they continue to serve.
+My former diplomatic colleagues Bill Taylor and George Kent were put in a very unfamiliar, uncomfortable position on Capitol Hill on Wednesday.
+In contrast to their day jobs promoting American interests overseas, often through discrete conversations, Taylor, the top U.S. diplomat in Ukraine, and Kent, the deputy assistant secretary of state for Europe, were asked to publicly testify against an administration and a president they continue to serve.

 Part of the problem with Trump’s requested favor is there are a lot of other pressing favors our country needed from Ukraine to promote regional security.

-Let’s start with the centerpiece of the impeachment inquiry: Trump’s request that Ukrainian President Volodymyr Zelenskiy investigate Hunter Biden, the son of a key 2020 political rival, former Vice President Joe Biden, for corrupt activity while he worked for the Ukrainian energy company Burisma.
+Let’s start with the centerpiece of the impeachment inquiry: Trump’s request that Ukrainian President Volodymyr Zelenskiy investigate Hunter Biden, the son of a key 2020 political rival, former Vice President Joe Biden, on allegations of corrupt activity while he was on the board of the Ukrainian energy company Burisma.
 Coinciding with that request was the holdup of aid to Ukraine and the scheduling of a White House visit, both of which Zelenskiy desperately sought.

 What tends to top that list as a worthy condition for a White House visit?
 At the Obama White House, where I worked, we would ask for military support in places like Afghanistan or peacekeeping operations.
 I remember that one colorful Latin American head of state’s visit to the Oval Office took place only after he agreed to take several former Guantanamo detainees.
 Often invitations to visit Washington would simply be put off until we saw an improvement in human rights, democracy and the rule of law in those countries.